Citroën C-Zero: Performance

 In terms of performance, C-ZERO has a maximum speed of 130 km/h, goes from 0 to 100 km/h in 15s and 60 km/h to 90 km/h in 6 seconds.
 The range of the car is 130 km.

 Facilities

 The C-ZERO has four seats and a trunk of 166 litres of volume.
 It offers many feature for comforts and security: power steering, ESP, six airbags, telematics, and independent housing for emergency and air conditioning.

 Utilisation

-It takes six hours to fully charge the battery with a 230 V electrical outlet.
-However, via an external 400 V terminal at 125 A, it is possible to recharge the vehicle to 80% in 30 minutes.
+It takes six hours to fully charge the battery with a 230V electrical outlet at up to 16A.
+However, via an external CHAdeMO charger, it is possible to recharge the vehicle from empty to 80% in about 30 minutes.

 The car is designed to be easy to use.
 The driver only has to turn the ignition key and a beep announces the start of the car.
-It drives like a car with automatic transmission.
+It drives similarly to a car with an automatic transmission, albeit with no gear changes.
 The fuel gauge is replaced by an indicator of battery charge.